 In addition to an easy-to-use and interactive user interface, you can get all data from Open Targets Genetics data via:

 - Google Cloud Storage (GCS) paywalled public bucket

-Note: Although Open Targets makes this data publicly available, any queries a requester may make to the bucket
+Note: Although Open Targets makes this data publicly available, anyone who makes queries to bucket

 More details are available in the Requester Pays feature for Cloud Storage.

 We will be shortly copying this data to the Open Targets public FTP as well.
 Please check again soon.